WHERE DOES SALADA TEA COME FROM?

 DOES THE DECAFFEINATION PROCESS AFFECT THE HEALTH BENEFITS OF GREEN TEA?

-Although the decaffeination process always results in a small loss of antioxidant quality, the CO2 method of decaffeination used on Salada Green Tea preserves more of the health benefits than other methods.
+Although the decaffeination process always results in a small loss of antioxidant quality, the CO2 method of decaffeination used on Salada decaf green tea preserves more of the health benefits than other methods.

 WHAT ARE ANTIOXIDANTS?